microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 - `AZ_LOCATION` - *Optional* - The region in which the workbooks should be created.
 Defaults to same region as Log Analytics workspace.

+The script can be run from the workbooks folder directory:

 ```sh
   ./deployWorkbooks.sh $RESOURCE_GROUP $WORKSPACE_LAW $AZ_LOCATION
 ```